mac4346/CarolinaFarmTrust/Summer2018/Content/clayton_localfarms(final txt).md

 **Pros:** These crops are ethically farmed and harvested for the climate of Eastern North Carolina.
 Their mission is to please their customers through fresh produce, which in turn provides support for local families and employees.

 **Activities:** Enjoy a day picking out fresh strawberries and if you are lucky to visit during the summer months, you can also pick fresh blueberries and blackberries.
 You get to pick as many as you would like, with the price being based off how much your bucket weighs when you are finished.
 They even have ice cream onsite with their fresh fruit in it.
-LetÕs just say, ÒYum!Ó
+Let's just say,"Yum!"

 **Website for further information:** http://www.lewisfarms.com